Zuckerberg says Musk isn't 'serious' after request for 'practice bout'

 Zuckerberg’s post comes after Musk spent August 11th hyping up the event on the website formerly known as Twitter.
 Musk claimed to have spoken with Italy’s prime minister and Minister of Culture, who “agreed on an epic location” for the fight.
 Musk also claimed he had a shoulder issue that would require “minor surgery” with a recovery time that would “only take a few months.”

+Update August 14th, 2023 at 1:14pm ET: Musk tweeted “challenge accepted” and tagged Zuckerberg’s Twitter account, seemingly in response to Zuckerberg’s Threads post.
+However, until we see confirmation from Zuckerberg that the fight is on, I wouldn’t put much stock in what Musk says.

-Musk doesn’t seem to have responded to Zuckerberg’s eviscerating Threads post yet.
-However, journalist and author Walter Isaacson tweeted a screenshot Musk sent him of a text conversation between Musk and Zuckerberg showing Musk asking for a “practice bout” in Zuckerberg’s backyard octagon in Palo Alto.
+Journalist and author Walter Isaacson tweeted a screenshot Musk sent him of a text conversation between Musk and Zuckerberg showing Musk asking for a “practice bout” in Zuckerberg’s backyard octagon in Palo Alto.

 I got this text message from Elon Musk at 4:44am CT showing a screenshot of some text messages in which he tells Mark Zuckerberg they should fight this Monday at Zuckerberg’s home in Palo Alto. pic.twitter.com/krgRsH5P5G